The perfect destination for a family break in Ireland

 EPIC - Emirgration Museum

-EPIC the Irish Emigration Museum is a fully interactive experience, that will guide its visitors to uncover dramatic & inspiring stories the Irish people who travelled the world.
+EPIC is the Irish Emigration Museum and is a fully interactive experience that guides visitors through their journey to uncover dramatic & inspiring stories of the Irish people who have sought a new life in another country.
 Discover some of their greatest achievements in music, literature, sport, politics, fashion and science.

 Learn More